 - All patients have a limited number of donor follicles available and hair loss is a progressive condition.
 If a patient starts very low and flat with the hairline and continues thinning in other areas of the scalp, there is a chance that the patient may run out of grafts and not have the capability to treat additional parts of the scalp.
 This phenomenon of using too many grafts on a low, flat hairline and running out of follicles for newly receded regions is referred to as “frontal loading,” and it is a real concern.

-- Hair transplants are permanent, and a low, flat hairline that looks good on a young patient may not age well or look good as they get older.
-The goal when creating a hairline is to design something that will look as good as 65 as it will at 25.
+- Hair transplants are permanent and a low flat hairline that looks good on a young patient may not age well or look good as that patient gets older.
+The goal when creating a hairline is to design something that will look as good and appropriate at age 65 as it will at 25.
 A transplanted hairline will not change, so it must be designed with this in mind.